plamenti/blockchain/README.md

     "newNodeUrl": "http://localhost:3002"
 }
 ```
 Run such request for every one node that want to add to network.
+After executing all requests everyone node in the network will be connected to all other nodes.

 In order to create a transaction and broadcast it to the all network create a POST request (e.g. using Postman).
 The POST request should be against *<http://any_one_existing_node_url/transaction/broadcast>* endpoint.